Linear Thompson Sampling Revisited: Generalized Linear Bandit

 with probability $1-\delta$ (w.r.t.\ the noise sequence $\{\xi_t\}_t$ and any other source of randomization in the definition of the sequence of arms), where $\beta_t(\delta)$ is defined as in Eq.~\ref{eq:beta}. \end{proposition}

-The Asm.~\ref{asm:link.function} on the link function together with the properties of the GLM estimator implies the following: \begin{enumerate} \item since the first derivative is strictly positive, $\mu$ is strictly increasing and $x^\star(\theta) = \arg \max_{x \in \mathcal{X}} x^\transp \theta$ so we retrieve the optimal arm of the linear case (and the support function), \item the concentration inequality of the GLM estimate involves the same ellipsoid as for the RLS (multiplied by a factor $\frac{1}{c_\mu}$). \end{enumerate} These two facts suggest to use then exactly the same TS algorithm as for the linear case (with a $\beta$ multiplied by a factor $\frac{1}{c_\mu}$).

-\textbf{Sketch of the proof.} From the previous comments, making use of the property of $\mu$, one just need to reduce the GLM case to the standard linear case.
+The Asm.~\ref{asm:link.function} on the link function together with the properties of the GLM estimator implies the following: \begin{enumerate} \item since the first derivative is strictly positive, $\mu$ is strictly increasing and $x^\star(\theta) = \arg \max_{x \in \mathcal{X}} x^\transp \theta$ so we retrieve the optimal arm of the linear case (and the support function), \item the concentration inequality of the GLM estimate involves the same ellipsoid as for the RLS (multiplied by a factor $\frac{1}{c_\mu}$). \end{enumerate} These two facts suggest to use then exactly the same TS algorithm as for the linear case (with a $\beta$ multiplied by a factor $\frac{1}{c_\mu}$).\\ \textbf{Sketch of the proof.} From the previous comments, making use of the property of $\mu$, one just need to reduce the GLM case to the standard linear case.

 The second term is bounded exactly as $R^{\rls}(T)$.
 To bound the first one, we make use of the fact that

 Following the proof of the linear case, with high probability, for all $t \geq 1$,

 Since the r.h.s is strictly positive one can bound the first part of the regret, independently of the sign by,